This article has links to products and services we recommend, which we may make a commission from.

 Before that, Chinese food in America was generic and not place-specific.

-Before eating, we started by tasting Sichuan peppercorns.
-These are native to China’s Sichuan province and prized in the cuisine.
+We enjoyed authentic Sichuan food with dishes incorporating Sichuan peppercorns native to Sichuan province and prized in the cuisine.

-Already satisfied with our previous stops, Philip warned us to make room.
+Already satisfied from our previous Chinese restaurants stops, Philip warned us to make room.
 This was our biggest food stop on the tour and we were not disappointed.

 Seated around a large round table with a rotating center, several dishes started appearing on the table.